Manx language: Vowels

 The vowel phoneme inventory of Manx:

 The status of [æ] and [æː] as separate phonemes is debatable, but is suggested by the allophony of certain words such as ta "is", mraane "women", and so on.
 An alternative analysis is that Manx has the following system, where the vowels /a/ and /aː/ have allophones ranging from [ɛ]/[ɛː] through [æ]/[æː] to [a]/[aː].
 As with Irish and Scottish Gaelic, there is a large amount of vowel allophony, such as that of /a/, /aː/.
 This depends mainly on the 'broad' and 'slender' status of the neighbouring consonants:

 When stressed, /ə/ is realised as [ø].

-Manx has a relatively large number of diphthongs, all of them falling:
+Manx has a large inventory of diphthongs and triphthongs, some of which tended to merge or monophthongise in Late Manx.

-Syntax and morphology
+Grammar

 Syntax

 Like most Insular Celtic languages, Manx is a VSO language.
 However, most finite verbs are formed periphrastically, using an auxiliary verb in conjunction with the verbal noun.
 In this case, only the auxiliary verb precedes the subject, while the verbal noun comes after the subject.
 The auxiliary verb may be a modal verb rather than a form of bee ("be") or jannoo ("do").
 Particles like the negative cha ("not") precede the inflected verb.
 Examples:

 When the auxiliary verb is a form of jannoo ("do"), the direct object precedes the verbal noun and is connected to it with the particle y:

 As in Irish (cf. Irish syntax#The forms meaning "to be"), there are two ways of expressing "to be" in Manx: with the substantive verb bee, and with the copula.
 The substantive verb is used when the predicate is an adjective, adverb, or prepositional phrase.
 Examples:

 Where the predicate is a noun, it must be converted to a prepositional phrase headed by the preposition in ("in") + possessive pronoun (agreeing with the subject) in order for the substantive verb to be grammatical:

 Otherwise, the copula is used when the predicate is a noun.
 The copula itself takes the form is or she in the present tense, but it is often omitted in affirmative statements:

 In questions and negative sentences, the present tense of the copula is nee: